 The interiors of Leeds Castle are eclectic, reflecting a range of owners that have left their marks on it over the centuries.

 My favorite memory of Leeds Castle is a falconry day I did not long after I moved to London.
 Flying the birds in the winter sky was magical, and it made me think I could have felt at home there in days gone by.

 4. Rochester Castle

-I visited a couple months ago and loved seeing the keep on my way up and down Rochester‘s high street.
+I visited and loved seeing the keep on my way up and down Rochester‘s high street.
 When I explored the castle grounds I caught great views over the water, too.